OctopusDeploy/blog/blog/2020-11/devops-reading-list/index.md

 This is one of the hottest debates in the DevOps/SRE world, but it can be confusing because in many ways DevOps and SRE are pretty similar.
 Both DevOps and SRE promote similar ideas such as continuous delivery, observability, blameless cultures, the reduction of administrative toil and the closer collaboration/alignment between “dev” and “ops” teams.
 However, there are also some important differences.

-Since Google are widely credited with inventing SRE, it’s appropriate to honour their definition.
+Since Google are widely credited with inventing SRE, it’s appropriate to honor their definition.
 In [this blog post and short YouTube video](https://cloud.google.com/blog/products/gcp/sre-vs-devops-competing-standards-or-close-friends), they describe SRE as a class which implements DevOps.
 In other words, SRE is a particular working practice that implements many of the most important DevOps principles.
 Hence, according to Google, DevOps and SRE are not in conflict.

 Some of the key components of SRE include the separation of the SRE (re-imagined “Ops”) team from the product (re-imagined “Dev”) teams, the use of Service Level Objectives (SLOs) to ensure that product and SRE teams share the same priorities, and the use of error budgets to encourage a healthy amount of innovation and risk taking.

 However, some folks from the DevOps community are uncomfortable with this.
 They feel that in almost all cases it’s much healthier for product teams, made up of a healthy mix of dev and ops folks, to run their own services.
-Hence, there is no need for a centralised Ops or SRE team.
-Some DevOps folks feel that SRE normalises the separation of traditional dev and ops concerns.
+Hence, there is no need for a centralized Ops or SRE team.
+Some DevOps folks feel that SRE normalizes the separation of traditional dev and ops concerns.
 They sometimes argue that this inevitably leads to the familiar silos and functional stand-offs that DevOps attempts to avoid.

 Ask yourself if you feel it’s more realistic for development and operations concerns for a specific product or service to belong to a separate team (SRE) or do you feel that a small, cross-functional team should own the entire lifecycle, end-to-end (DevOps).